Knights' War

-The Knights' Revolt (27 August 15226 May 1523) was a short-lived revolt by several German Protestant, imperial knights, led by Franz von Sickingen, against Charles V, Holy Roman Emperor.
-It has been called the Poor Barons' Rebellion as it inspired the bloody German Peasants' War of 1524–1526.
+The Knights' War, also known as the Imperial Knights' Revolt (27 August 1522 – 6 May 1523), was a failed attempt by the Brotherly Convention (of knights) led by the Evangelical knight Franz von Sickingen to forcibly remove Richard, Prince-Bishop of Trier and secularize his lands.
+The private feud resulted in the death of Sickingen and likely inspired the German Peasants' War of 1524–1526.

 Background

+Imperial knights

 In the late Middle Ages, the imperial knights were in a period of constant decline.
 The encroachment of urban-dominated trade and industry on traditional agriculture, combined with rising interest rates and declining land values, harmed the knights financially, while the increasingly wealthy cities of the Holy Roman Empire had become powerful enough to resist attacks.
-The growing power of the higher nobility, or the princes, helped by the introduction of Roman law which was sweeping away previous Common law, hurt the knights politically.
+The growing power of the higher nobility, or the princes, helped by the introduction of Roman law which was sweeping away previous common law, hurt the knights politically.
 On top of this, their importance in combat was declining with the advance of military technology and tactics.
 Mercenary Landsknechts were now the staple of warfare, and the importance of personal ability and bravery in warfare was much reduced.
 The effectiveness of the arquebus was apparent by the Battle of Cerignola of 1503, which is the earliest-recorded military conflict where arquebuses played a decisive role in the outcome of battle.
 The heavy arquebus known as the musket appeared in Europe by 1521.

-The knights refused to co-operate with either the higher nobility to gain power from the cities, or with the cities against the princes.
+The knights refused to co-operate with both the higher nobility to gain power from the cities and with the cities against the princes.
 Even had the knights attempted to work with the cities or the higher nobility to bring about reform it is extremely unlikely that the higher nobility would have responded favourably.